 Lao and their Thai neighbours just across the

-Although the Lao PDR has an area similar to Great Britain (or the US state of Utah), the population was estimated at about 6 million in 2010.
+Although the Lao PDR has an area similar to Great Britain (or the US state of Utah), the population was estimated at 6.8 million in 2013.
 By comparison, this is roughly only 10% of the UK, Thailand or Vietnam population.
 A landlocked country, Lao is surrounded by Burma (Myanmar), China and Vietnam to the north and east, and Cambodia and Thailand to the south and west.
 The Mekong River, originating in China, flows through more of Lao than any other country.
 The river was used by the colonists to demarcate an arbitrary border with Thailand (still under dispute in parts), and the people living in the villages on the two sides of the river suddenly became nationals of different countries, but they still share a common culture and similar language, and many families have relatives on both sides of the river, some being Thai nationals and others Lao.

 For about twenty years after independence Lao was an almost closed state, discouraging Western foreign aid and visitors.
 Foreign ties were mostly with the USSR and communist bloc.
 Many Lao people were sent to Russia for education, both political and industrial.
 After the break-up of the Soviet Union, Russian influence and aid diminished rapidly, and the economic advantages of tourism finally became obvious.
 The government gradually relaxed its tight control, opened more border crossings, and three international airports of Vientiane, Luang Prabang and Pakse now serve visitors from neighbouring countries.
 Foreigners still require entry visas, but they are readily obtainable at embassies or on arrival for 30 days at 14 road and river entry points.
 Since the Lao PDR became a member of ASEAN, the Association of South East Asian Nations, Vientiane frequently hosts international meetings, conventions and events.
 Tourist arrivals increase every year.